This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in approximately 100 lines of code.

 "heBook": "אסתר"

-We're going to use the Shape API to ask some questions about the structure of a book.
+Next, we will use the Shape API to ask some questions about the structure of a book.

-First, let's query the Shape API:
+First, we query the Shape API:

 url = f"https://www.sefaria.org/api/shape/{index_title}"